Learning Reward Functions for Robotic Manipulation by Observing Humans: Related work

 \paragraph{Mapping methods} Many methods for learning from videos seek to learn a direct mapping between demonstration videos and robot states and/or actions, such as an inverse model labeling each human transition with an action from the robot action space \cite{schmeckpeper2020reinforcement}, or an image-to-image translation of a human demonstration to a corresponding robot demonstration \cite{xiong2021learning,li2021meta}.
 By contrast, our method does not assume a precise 1:1 mapping between the observation and action spaces of the human and the robot and can therefore leverage arbitrarily large amounts of human demonstration videos without any manual supervision cost.

-\paragraph{Consistency methods} A line of prior work has proposed to learn domain-invariant features capturing task progress regardless of whether the actor is a human or a robot arm \cite{schmeckpeper2020reinforcement,zakka2022xirl,sermanet2018time} with reward defined as distance to a human demonstration \cite{sermanet2018time} or to a goal state \cite{zakka2022xirl} in the feature space.
+\paragraph{Consistency methods} A line of prior work has proposed to learn domain-invariant features capturing task progress regardless of whether the actor is a human or a robot arm \cite{schmeckpeper2020reinforcement,zakka2022xirl,sermanet2018time} with reward usually defined as distance to a human demonstration \cite{sermanet2018time} or to a goal state \cite{zakka2022xirl} in the feature space.
 One issue with using geometrical distances is that transition times between states are not symmetrical if the environment includes unidirectional transitions, such as dropping an object or knocking something down.
-To account for this, we also propose an alternative which predicts distances as a function of two ordered states.
-Sequence-based objectives such as temporal cycle consistency \cite{zakka2022xirl} are well suited for single-task learning where all trajectories can be aligned along a global task progression, but it is unclear whether these approaches would work on data from several tasks.
-Our task-invariant distance function is instead able to fully take advantage of the diversity of hands, objects, backgrounds, lighting variations etc. across tasks, even when a grouping of demonstrations into distinct tasks is not available.
-Most existing approaches to learning robotic manipulation from human videos also require exact overlap between tasks demonstrated by humans and the robot tasks \cite{chen2021learning,schmeckpeper2020reinforcement,zakka2022xirl,shao2021concept2robot}, and some require robot demonstrations for some of the same tasks \cite{chen2021learning}.
+To account for this, we additionally propose a regression-based model which predicts distances as a function of two ordered states.
+Sequence-based objectives such as temporal cycle consistency \cite{zakka2022xirl} are well suited for single-task learning where all trajectories can be aligned along a global task progression, but it is unclear whether these methods would work on data from several tasks.
+Most existing approaches to learning robotic manipulation from human videos also require either exact overlap between tasks demonstrated by humans and the robot tasks \cite{chen2021learning,schmeckpeper2020reinforcement,zakka2022xirl,shao2021concept2robot} or robot demonstrations for many of the same tasks \cite{chen2021learning,bonardi2020learning,yu2018one,jang2022bc}.
 As our model is not specialized for any single task and learns from human data only, no robot demonstrations are needed and the target robot task does not need to be strictly included in the training data as long as a goal image is available to specify the new task.